turingschool/lesson_plans/ruby_03-professional_rails_applications/understanding_the_asset_pipeline.markdown

 ## Structure

+## Warm Up

+When building a Rails application, we tend to just assume that jQuery is readily available for us.
+If we open up the Chrome Developer Tools, we'll see that our Rails application is loading jQuery.

+* Where is it coming from?

 ## Lecture

 Source files go in one end; if necessary, they get processed and compiled (think SASS or CoffeeScript); they get concatenated and compressed and spit out the other end as bundles.